-- cultural challenges such as information management is seen as a compliance issue, or as a barrier, rather than enabling business - technological challenges such as: - emerging technologies including Blockchain, Machine Learning or Artificial Intelligence - o new operating environments such as Microsoft Office 365 - use of mobile devices or instant messaging - o established communications methods such as email
+- cultural challenges, such as information management is seen as a compliance issue or as a barrier, rather than enabling business - technological challenges such as: - emerging technologies including Blockchain, Machine Learning or Artificial Intelligence - o new operating environments such as Microsoft Office 365 - other challenges such as: - o use of mobile devices or instant messaging - o use of social media - o established communications methods such as email.

-Please briefly describe up to three main challenges:
+Please describe briefly up to three main challenges:

-74. What are some of the opportunities for improving information management in your agency that you have experienced or implemented in the last year?
+73. What are some of the opportunities for improving information management in your agency that you have experienced or implemented in the last year?